eric-johnson-space-administration/ejsa-website-locale/en/assetto-corsa-installation.md

 6. Make sure your controller works as expected.
 7. When in the race, click the `DRIVE` button on the left (steering wheel icon).
 8. When in the car, mouse over to the right edge of the screen, an App Taskbar should appear.
-9. From that taskbar select following apps: `Real Penalty`, `Performance Delta`, `Race Position`, `Realtime`, `Tyres` and `carRadar` (if not visible by default clikc the top most button for full list).
+9. From that taskbar select following apps: `Real Penalty`, `Performance Delta`, `Race Position`, `Realtime`, `Tyres` and `carRadar` (if not visible by default click the top most button for full list).
 10. Position them as desired on the screen and lock them in place if needed (`carRadar` may be hard to find as it invisible unless hovered over).
-11. **From now on launch the game via Content Manager to start a singleplayer session or join a server!**
+11. **From now on launch the game only via Content Manager to start a singleplayer session or to join a server!**

 ---